 There are several mechanisms by which litigants can identify claim-construction-dispositive summary judgment issues.
-Where local rules and/or an individual judge's practices permit the filing of multiple summary judgment briefs, litigants should file separate claim-construction-dependent summary judgment motions and claim-construction-independent summary judgment motions.
+Where local rules or an individual judge's practices permit the filing of multiple summary judgment briefs, litigants should file separate claim-construction-dependent summary judgment motions and claim-construction-independent summary judgment motions.
 A roadmap to the issues, patent claims, and accused products should be provided.
 A listing of claims and the issues affecting each should also be provided in chart form, usually as part of the appendix, or later by letter submission.
 In short, litigants should not underestimate the value to the court of categorization and organization of the issues.

-B. Best Practices for Cases with "Early" Claim Construction (i.e., Scheduled for Before the Close of Fact Discovery)
+B. Best Practices for Cases with "Early" Claim Construction Scheduled for Before the Close of Fact Discovery judgment motions based on the claim construction ruling shortly after the claim construction order issues.25

 In patent cases where a claim construction ruling is scheduled for before the completion of fact discovery, summary judgment motions are not normally joined with the claim construction process.
-With such a schedule, it often makes sense to allow the parties the opportunity to file summary judgment motions based on the claim construction ruling shortly after the claim construction order issues.24
+With such a schedule, it often makes sense to allow the parties the opportunity to file summary